Saudi crown prince visits Turkey as countries normalise ties | Law-Order

 - Turkey

-Saudi Crown Prince Mohammed bin Salman is scheduled to arrive in Ankara on Wednesday, making his first visit to Turkey following the slaying of Saudi columnist Jamal Khashoggi in Istanbul.
+Saudi Crown Prince Mohammed bin Salman arrived in Ankara on Wednesday, making his first visit to Turkey following the slaying of Saudi columnist Jamal Khashoggi in Istanbul.

-As Saudi Arabia and Turkey press ahead with efforts to repair ties that were strained by Khashoggi's killing, the crown prince will meet President Recep Tayyip Erdogan on the last leg of a Middle East tour that also took him to Egypt and Jordan.
+Turkish President Recep Tayyip Erdogan greeted the prince at the gates of the presidential palace.
+As Saudi Arabia and Turkey press ahead with efforts to repair ties that were strained by Khashoggi's killing.
+Prince Mohammed is on the last leg of a Middle East tour that also took him to Egypt and Jordan.

-Erdogan said talks with Prince Mohammed, who is commonly referred to by his initials MBS, would focus on advancing Turkish-Saudi relations to a "much higher degree."
+Erdogan said talks with the prince, who is commonly referred to by his initials MBS, would focus on advancing Turkish-Saudi relations to a "much higher degree."
 Erdogan visited Saudi Arabia in April, paying his first visit to the kingdom since 2017, a year before the gruesome killing of Khashoggi by Saudi agents inside the kingdom's Istanbul consulate.

-As relations with Turkey frayed, Saudi Arabia launched an unofficial embargo on Turkish exports, dramatically curbing around $5 billion in bilateral trade.
-The kingdom also temporarily barred wildly popular Turkish soap operas.
+The crown prince's convoy arrived at the presidential palace complex escorted by Turkish mounted honour guards.
+Prince Mohammed and Erdogan smiled and kissed each other on both cheeks before a military band played the national anthems of both their countries.

+The president then led his visitor down a turquoise-colored carpet, where the prince greeted the Turkish honour guards.

 Talks with the UAE's Sheikh Mohammed bin Zayed Al Nahyan late last year led to investment deals worth $10 billion after years of regional rivalry.

-Ayham Kamel, head of the Euroasia Group's Middle East research team, said the prince's regional trip this week is "designed to cement Riyadh's regional role and expand reconciliation efforts ahead of President Joe Biden's visit to the kingdom next month."
-The trip to Turkey would advance a normalization of Saudi-Turkey ties, he said, adding that it could also serve to mediate between Cairo and Ankara.
-Turkey and Egypt are still working toward reconciliation after their relations broke down over Turkey's strong opposition to the ouster of former Egyptian President Mohamed Morsi and its support to members of the Muslim Brotherhood movement.

 Prince Mohammed's Middle East trip comes before U.S. President Joe Biden's scheduled trip to the region next month.
-Biden is scheduled to visit Saudi Arabia at the tail end of his July 13-16 trip that includes stops in Israel and the occupied West Bank.
+Biden is scheduled to visit Saudi Arabia at the tail end of a July 13-16 trip that includes stops in Israel and the occupied West Bank.

+Ayham Kamel, head of the Euroasia Group's Middle East research team, said the prince's regional trip this week is "designed to cement Riyadh's regional role and expand reconciliation efforts'' ahead of Biden's visit to Saudi Arabia.

+He said it could also serve to mediate between Egypt and Turkey, which are working toward reconciliation after their relations broke down over Turkey's strong opposition to the ouster of former Egyptian President Mohamed Morsi.

-The killing of Khashoggi sparked global outrage and put pressure on Prince Mohammed, who was said to have approved the operation to kill or capture Khashoggi, according to a U.S. intelligence assessment.
+The killing in the consulate sparked global outrage and put pressure on Prince Mohammed, who was said to have approved the operation to kill or capture the journalist, according to a U.S. intelligence assessment.
 The prince has denied any knowledge of the operation that was carried out by agents who worked directly for him.

-While never naming Prince Mohammed, Erdogan said the operation that killed Khashoggi was ordered by the "highest levels" of the Saudi government.
+While never naming the crown prince, Erdogan has said the operation that killed Khashoggi was ordered by the "highest levels" of the Saudi government.

-Khashoggi entered the consulate in October 2018 by appointment to obtain papers to allow him to wed his Turkish fiancée, who waited for him outside.
+Khashoggi entered the consulate by appointment to obtain papers to allow him to wed his Turkish fiancée, Hatice Cengiz, who waited for him outside.
 He never emerged and his body was never found.

+Cengiz said she welcomed the improvement in Saudi and Turkish relations but opposed Prince Mohammed getting welcomed to Ankara before Khashoggi's killers were brought to justice.

+"As someone who has been wronged, I find it very heartbreaking," Cengiz told The Associated Press in a written response to questions.
+"I object to this.
+Jamal's body is still missing.
+I am devastated that this has gone unanswered and that those who killed him remain unpunished."
+Turkey opened a trial in absentia against 26 Saudis suspected in Khashoggi's killing, but the court earlier this year ruled to halt the proceedings and transfer the case to Saudi Arabia, paving the way for the countries' rapprochement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)